 Working with Protected Info

 As a business associate, you can only legally use PHI for the purposes specified by the covered entity providing it.
 Therefore, you’ll need to ensure compliance with their HIPAA practices in a formal contract.

 Be sure to familiarize yourself with the HIPAA data breach notification policies, as this is a common source of issues.
 It doesn’t take a major malware scam to warrant a report.
 Simply sending an email with PHI to the wrong person may potentially qualify as a breach requiring a report, which could open up an audit.

 Data breaches are a common issue with HIPAA compliance and can happen easily.
-Know when to report!
+Know when to report them!

-To prevent vulnerability, make sure you never: send PHI via unsecured email or internet services, leave voicemails with PHI, or put documents with PHI in the trash without shredding.
+To prevent vulnerability, make sure you never: send PHI via unsecured email or internet services, leave voicemails with PHI, or put documents with PHI in the trash without shredding them.